Pour vous authentifier, privilégiez eduGAIN / To authenticate, prefer eduGAINeu

 • 14:00 17:30

-GitLab Projects and Continuous Integration 3h 30m
+GitLab Projects and Continuous Integration (17 seats available) 3h 30m

 This course is NOT ABOUT GIT; we will focus on using GitLab for software project management.
 You will learn to leverage GitLab's features to facilitate collaborative development, automate your tests, and publish code releases.
 Specifically, we will cover the following points: